 A tiny edging of gold highlights the deep rosy-peach petals of this 20th century American classic.
 Connoisseur Ian Cooke calls it “utterly reliable and very generous” with its blooms.
 Green leaves, 4-6 feet, from Oklahoma.
-Last offered web-only in spring 2007.
+Last offered in spring 2007.
 Learn more.
 Widely available elsewhere.

 SUB TYPE American

 LIGHT full sun

 Like most cannas, ‘Ehemanii’ is easy to grow.
 All it needs is plenty of sunshine, heat, and water.
 Unfortunately, unlike most cannas, it doesn’t store well as a dormant rhizome, which is one reason it’s rarely offered today — and why we ship freshly-dug rhizomes in April.
 Please give yours immediate attention when it arrives or you may lose it.

 The weather in April isn’t warm enought to plant ‘Ehemanii’ outside in most places, so you’ll probably need to start it INDOORS in a pot.
 A clay pot is ideal.
 Choose one that’s a bit snug because excess empty soil can sour and lead to rot.
 Plant a couple of inches deep — look for where the stalk changes from green to white due to being underground.